 When it’s peak season in Zion National Park, it can be tricky to move through the crowds to get where you want to go.
-Plan ahead with these location suggestions from Ken Hubbard, field services manager for Tamron, so you can optimize your visit to have the most time shooting as possible.
+Plan ahead with these location suggestions from Ken Hubbard, field services manager for Tamron, so you can optimize your visit to have the most time shooting as possible for your Zion National Park photos.
 Want more suggestions on making the most of your photo trips?
-Check out our new online Night Sky Photography course, co-led by Hubbard and professional photographer André Costantini.
+Check out our online Night Sky Photography course (relaunching soon), co-led by Hubbard and professional photographer André Costantini.

 1. Checkerboard Mesa